michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0042.md

 - n: a minute life form (especially a disease-causing bacterium); the term is not in technical use
 - n: anything that provides inspiration for later work
 ### Family
-germ: germinal, germinate, germs, germy+;germinal: germinally;germinate: germinated, germinates, germinating, germination;germination: germinations
+- germ: germinal, germinate, germs, germy+
+- germinal: germinally
+- germinate: germinated, germinates, germinating, germination
+- germination: germinations
 ### Examples
 - Republican leaders are quick to note that, while Garland appears to be qualified, his name is an anagram for “Rancid Lark Germ.”
 - In “20th Century Women,” this provided the germ of an opening-scene flashback.